The One System That Actually Helps You Grow

 5. It offers you new options to approach your challenges

-This way, the Enneagram doesn’t just help you understand yourself better, it also helps you understand other people’s unique viewpoints.
-Everyone has their personality type, their favorite strategy, or their favorite room in the house if you will.
-By understanding people’s unique type you will be able to have much more compassion, grace and appreciation for them.
+This way, the Enneagram doesn’t just help you understand yourself better, it also helps you understand where other people are coming from.
+Everyone lives inside their own little story.
+This story shapes their personality type, their favorite strategies, or, so to say, the favorite room in their house they've decided to stay in.

-Instead, it's a path – a road that you will have to travel, very likely for the rest of your life.
-The Enneagram is a fascinating and complex tool for more awareness of who you and the people around you are, but to become able to use this tool is a learning process, just like learning to use any other complex tool would be.
+Instead, it's a path – a road that you will be travelling for the rest of your life.
+The Enneagram is a powerful tool for self-discovery and understanding the people around you, but getting good at using this tool is a learning process, just like learning to use any other complex tool would be.

 Hey there, I'm Chris.
 I'm the guy who writes all the stuff you read on our website.

 But most importantly, every two weeks, I send out a newsletter trying to figure out how to be more of a decent human being, using the latest findings in psychology and self-development.

 Sign up if you want to join me.